eaton/obby/README.md

 ## Basic Usage

-Obby uses the [ts-dot-prop](https://github.com/justinlettau/ts-dot-prop/) library to provide basic access/manipulation of object properties using dot notation.
-Array items can be accessed by index, and the special `*` index value can be used to reference all items in an array property.
+Obby uses the [ts-dot-prop](https://github.com/ehmicky/wild-wild-path) library, with some pre-populated defaults, to allow selection and modification of deeply nested object properties.
+The same syntax can be used as a simple query language; `get(myObj, 'foo.bar')` will return the `foo: { bar: ... }` property, for example. `getAll(myObj, '**.bar')` will return an array containing *any* properties stored in a key named 'bar', even if they were nested several layers down.

 - `has(input: object, path: string)` returns TRUE if a property has been defined on the input object.
 - `get(input: object, path: string)` Returns the value of the property at the given path, or `undefined` if it doesn't exist.
 (Note: This means `has()` is the only way to determine whether a property exists but has an undefined value).
+- `getAll(input: object, path: string)` Returns an array of all property values whose keys match the path query.
 - `set(input: object, path: string, value: unknown)` Mutates the input object, creating the referenced property or overwriting it with the given value.
-(Note: Setting a property to `undefined` doesn't actually remove the property from the object; `unset()` is necessary for that.)
+(Note: Setting a property to `undefined` doesn't actually remove the property from the object; `unset()` is necessary for that.
+In addition, if a path query with wildcards is given, *all* matching properties will be modified.)
 - `unset(input: object, path: string)` Mutates the input object, deleting the property at the given path.
+If a path query with wildcards is given, *all* matching properties will be unset.
+- `flatten(input: object)` Returns a copy of the input object, with all its deeply nested property paths rendered as first-level string keys. `flatten(foo: ['bar', 'baz'])`, for example, returns `{ 'foo.0': 'bar', 'foo.1: 'baz' }`.
+- `unflatten(input: object)` Returns a copy of the input object, with all pathlike property keys expanded to nested properties.

 ```ts
 import { has, get, set, unset } from 'obby';